Carlos Capriles Ayala

-Carlos Capriles Ayala (16 March 1923 - 10 February 2014) is a Venezuelan journalist and historian, and a former Ambassador of Venezuela in Spain during Rafael Caldera's presidency tenure.
-He is co-founder along with his brother, Miguel Ángel Capriles Ayala, of La Cadena Capriles, Capriles Publications and became Vice-President from 1950 to 1977.
-Founding editor of the Maracaibo daily Critica (1965–68), el "Vespertino de Maracaibo", news magazines "Elite" and "Momento" and lastly "El Mundo" tabloid.
+Carlos Capriles Ayala (16 March 1923 – 10 February 2014) was a Venezuelan journalist and historian who served as ambassador to Spain during Rafael Caldera's presidency.
+He was the co-founder along with his brother, Miguel Ángel Capriles Ayala, of La Cadena Capriles, Capriles Publications and was Vice-President from 1950 to 1977.
+Founding editor of the Maracaibo daily Crítica (1965–68), el "Vespertino de Maracaibo", news magazines "Elite" and "Momento" and lastly "El Mundo" tabloid.

-He is the author of a of two books only, including a biography of Venezuelan dictator Marcos Pérez Jiménez.
-He is co-author of the three-volume Diccionario de la corrupción en Venezuela (Dictionary of Corruption in Venezuela).
+He was the author of two books, including a biography of Venezuelan dictator Marcos Pérez Jiménez.
+He co-authored the three-volume Diccionario de la corrupción en Venezuela ("Dictionary of Corruption in Venezuela").
 He protagonized and fomented the defence for free expression, free press and the constitution of the democracy in Venezuela.
-He was politically persecuted during the dictatorship of Marcos Perez Jimenez, during which he was thrown in jail and afterwards sent into exile.
-His thirst for adventure was expressed by his arrival to Spain as Ambassador of Venezuela in the early 1970s, by crossing the Atlantic Ocean sailing his beloved VITO sailboat.
-In his role as Ambassador, Carlos signed several peace treaties and was awarded several decorations, like the Great Order of Hispanic Culture Institute, the Order of Liberatator of Venezuela and the Knight Grand Cross of Spain's Order of Isabella the Catholic in 1972.
-Carlos Capriles Ayala died on February 10, 2014.
+He was politically persecuted during the dictatorship of Marcos Pérez Jiménez, during which he was thrown in jail and afterwards sent into exile.
+His thirst for adventure was expressed by his arrival to Spain as Venezuelan ambassador in the early 1970s, by crossing the Atlantic Ocean sailing his beloved VITO sailboat.
+In his role as ambassador, Capriles signed several peace treaties and was awarded several decorations, like the Great Order of Hispanic Culture Institute, the Order of Liberatator of Venezuela and the Knight Grand Cross of Spain's Order of Isabella the Catholic in 1972.
+Carlos Capriles Ayala died on 10 February 2014.

 He graduated in history from the Central University of Venezuela.
 He is the brother of Miguel Ángel Capriles Ayala.